namebasehq/gitbook-learning-center/about-namebase/revenue-streams.md

 Namebase's bidding service makes it possible for anyone to participate in [Handshake name auctions](../about-handshake/handshake-auction.md) without needing to be a developer.
 We do not currently charge any additional transactional fees for our bidding services.

+### Renewals

+Namebase currently renews all Handshake names on the platform automatically and free of charge.
+In the future a renewal fee will be required to be paid in HNS from your Namebase balance.
+We will notify all customers at least 120 days in advance of any change to renewal policy.

 ## Marketplace